 - expressing likes and/or dislikes and requesting things (in shops and restaurants)

 - visiting places (reading signs, staying at hotels, making enquiries)

-Week 3: Pronouns; introducing yourself and your family; how and when to use first names and patronymics in Russia; “I” and “we” in Russian; home and family in the Russian world (video and discussion)
+Week 4: Pronouns; introducing yourself and your family; “I” and “we” in Russian; Home and family in the Russian world (video and discussion)

-Week 5: “to have”; adverbs; numbers; finding your way around and asking for and understanding directions; asking about prices in shops; how to undertake business in modern Russia (video and discussion)
+Week 6: Adverbs; numbers; finding your way around and asking for and understanding directions; asking about prices in shops; how to undertake business in modern Russia (video and discussion)